Zabala Innovation’s success in Horizon Europe, quadruple the average rate

-Half of the projects submitted by Zabala receive funding in the first calls of the EU Research and Innovation Framework Programme
+Half of the projects submitted by Zabala Innovation receive funding in the first calls of the EU Research and Innovation Framework Programme

-Once again, the effectiveness of Zabala’s work ethic is confirmed at a European level.
-In the first calls for projects under Horizon Europe, the EU’s new research and innovation framework programme, Zabala has succeeded in obtaining funding for one in two proposals.
+Once again, the effectiveness of Zabala Innovation’s work ethic is confirmed at a European level.
+In the first calls for projects under Horizon Europe, the EU’s new research and innovation framework programme, Zabala Innovation has succeeded in obtaining funding for one in two proposals.
 This raises Zabala’s success rate to 50%, in other words, approximately four times the average rate, which varies between 6% and 15%, depending on the theme results.

 As for the results in the Transport and Energy themes of Cluster 5, two of the four projects submitted were funded, one in each theme.
-In the express call for Cluster 1 (Health), the only project, whose leader is the company Hipra, that benefited from Zabala’s advice was also financed, with the objective of developing a vaccine against Covid.
+In the express call for Cluster 1 (Health), the only project, whose leader is the company Hipra, that benefited from Zabala Innovation’s advice was also financed, with the objective of developing a vaccine against Covid.
 Regarding the EIC SME Accelerator, one of the two projects presented has passed the technical evaluation phase and will proceed to the jury evaluation, during which a decision will be made on its possible funding.

 1% of the total budget